-- In a medium bowl add all dry ingredients.
+- In a medium bowl add all dry crust ingredients.

 - Cut in butter with a pastry cutter or a fork until the pieces are very small.

-- Add ice water 1 tbsp at a time, just until dough comes together.
+- Add ice water 1 tablespoon at a time, just until dough comes together.